sosy-lab/benchexec/doc/container.md

 i.e., for all subdirectories which do not have a mode specified explicitly.
 For the overlay mode, please note the system requirements mentioned above.

-The default configuration is `--overlay-dir / --hidden-dir /tmp`, i.e., to mount an overlay filesystem over all directories except for `/tmp`, which is replaced by an empty directory.
+The default configuration is `--overlay-dir / --hidden-dir /run --hidden-dir /tmp`, i.e., to mount an overlay filesystem over all directories except for `/run` and `/tmp`, which are replaced by empty directories.
 To disable the default overlay mount and replace it by e.g. read-only access, specify `--read-only-dir /`.